 Basis of Consolidation.
-The consolidated financial statements presented herein include the accounts of Carrols Restaurant Group, Inc. ("Carrols Restaurant Group" or the "Company") and its wholly-owned subsidiary Carrols Corporation ("Carrols").
+The consolidated financial statements presented herein include the accounts of Carrols Restaurant Group, Inc. ("Carrols Restaurant Group") and its wholly-owned subsidiary Carrols Corporation ("Carrols").
 Carrols Restaurant Group is a holding company and conducts all of its operations through Carrols and its wholly-owned subsidiaries.
 Unless the context otherwise requires, Carrols Restaurant Group, Carrols and the direct and indirect subsidiaries of Carrols are collectively referred to as the "Company."
-All intercompany transactions have been eliminated in consolidation.
+Intercompany transactions have been eliminated in consolidation.

-The difference between the consolidated financial statements of Carrols Restaurant Group and Carrols is primarily due to additional rent expense of approximately \$6 per year for Carrols Restaurant Group and the composition of stockholders' deficit.
+The difference between the consolidated financial statements of Carrols Restaurant Group and Carrols is due to additional rent expense of approximately \$6 per year for Carrols Restaurant Group and the composition of stockholders' equity (deficit).

 Business Description.
-At December 31, 2007, the Company operated, as franchisee, 322 quick-service restaurants under the trade name "Burger King" in 12 Northeastern, Midwestern and Southeastern states.
-At December 31, 2007, the Company also owned and operated 84 Pollo Tropical restaurants, of which 81 were located in Florida and 3 were located in New Jersey, and franchised a total of 27 Pollo Tropical restaurants, 23 in Puerto Rico, two in Ecuador and two on college campuses in Florida.
-At December 31, 2007, the Company owned and operated 147 Taco Cabana restaurants located primarily in Texas and franchised two Taco Cabana restaurants in New Mexico and one in Georgia.
+At December 31, 2008, the Company operated, as franchisee, 315 quick-service restaurants under the trade name "Burger King" in 12 Northeastern, Midwestern and Southeastern states.
+At December 31, 2008, the Company also owned and operated 91 Pollo Tropical restaurants, of which 86 were in Florida, 4 were in New Jersey and one was in Connecticut, and franchised a total of 25 Pollo Tropical restaurants, 21 in Puerto Rico, two in Ecuador and two on college campuses in Florida.
+At December 31, 2008, the Company owned and operated 154 Taco Cabana restaurants located primarily in Texas and franchised two Taco Cabana restaurants in New Mexico, one in Georgia and one in Texas.